 Ways to Customize Your Air Fryer Mahi Mahi

-This dish is versatile, and a few small adjustments can completely transform the flavor profile.
+This dish is versatile, and a few small adjustments can completely transform the flavor, from Mediterranean to Cajun.

 - For a Spicy Kick - Sprinkle with cayenne pepper or drizzle with hot sauce before serving.

-- To Add a Crunchy Coating – Lightly dredge the fillets in panko breadcrumbs before air frying for extra crispness.
+- To Add a Crunchy Coating - Lightly dredge the fillets in panko breadcrumbs before air frying (using about ½ cup panko per pound of fish) for extra crispness, a crisping method similar to crispy air fryer French fries.

-- For a Buttery Finish – Brush the fish with melted butter and fresh herbs after cooking.
+- For a Buttery Finish - Brush the fish with melted butter and fresh herbs after cooking, such as parsley, dill, or chives.

 - To Make It a Complete Meal - Serve with roasted vegetables or over a bed of seasoned rice.